 Numbers 34 – The Boundaries of the Land, Men Chosen to Portion the Land

-A. The boundaries of the Promised Land.
+A. The boundaries of the land of Canaan.

 1. (1-2) Introduction.

 Then the LORD spoke to Moses, saying, “Command the children of Israel, and say to them: ‘When you come into the land of Canaan, this is the land that shall fall to you as an inheritance; the land of Canaan to its boundaries.

 a.
 This is the land that shall fall to you: Numbers 34 describes to Moses and the children of Israel the borders of the land of Canaan.
 Though the lands on the eastern side of the Jordan River belonged to Israel, those lands were not considered to be Canaan.